meganchoi-bot/wi21-cse110-lab4/part1/part1.md

 16. `==` is for non-strict checks with type conversion, `===` is for strict equality checks without type conversion (it will return false if they are not the same price)
 ### Conditionals ###
 17. 'How are you' gets printed.
 The first if is evaluated to false because 2 != 1.
 The else if is true because 2 is truthy and 'How are you' is printed.
+### Functions ###
+19. [6, 8, 10] The for-loop goes through each number in the array and calls the doSomething function on the number.
+Then the function(x) is called on the number and pushed to the new array.